awscloudgirl/aws-devops-cb/CLI/aws-cli-windows-macos.md

-Here’s the updated **GitHub portfolio documentation** that includes information about the `aws sts get-caller-identity` command.
-I've integrated it into the original structure.

----

 # AWS CLI Installation Guide

 This document provides instructions for installing the **AWS CLI** (Command Line Interface) on both **Windows** and **macOS**.
 The AWS CLI allows you to interact with AWS services using commands from your terminal or command prompt.